I’ve had a soft spot for all things Walt Disney for as long as I can remember.

 It’s no surprise I loved this movie.

-Cuz as a life coach I have the exact same mission!
+Because as a life transitions coach I have the exact same mission…

 And to find ways (that work for them) to get unstuck and keep moving forward.